 Abstract is the best way to describe the phrase mental models.
 And by definition, anything abstract is not overtly specific or concrete.
 So if your brain is operating at half speed right now you could problem ball-park a definition and come pretty close.
 To be clear, though, just because something is abstract and difficult to put in a box, doesn’t mean it’s not deeply useful.
 Many theories start out like this and serve as a lens for problem solving or uncovering truths about the world.

 If you give Google a quick spin and search for Mental Models you’ll find a whole host of definitions.
 None of them are mutually exclusive, and personally, I’ve done my research and pulled from many definitions to conceptualize a definition in my own brain.
 Here it is:

 Mental models are the world’s undeniable truths, the foundational building blocks of knowledge or phenomena that have been empirically validated; the rules or beliefs that have not only stood the test of time and held true, but can be applied across almost all scenarios.

-Charlie Munger, alluded to earlier, is the Vice Chairman of Berkshire Hathaway and the other brilliant billionaire behind the company.
+Charlie Munger is the long-time Vice Chairman of Berkshire Hathaway and Buffet’s right hand man.
 Revered as one of the best thinkers in the world, the book about him – Poor Charlie’s Almanack: The Wit an Wisdom of Charles T. Munger – is recommended by just about everyone.